lucas-albers-lz4/lazypythonbench/README.md

 ./benchmark.py
 ```

-The benchmrk will take hours to complete.
+The benchmark will take hours to complete.

 ## Output